go4orward/gigl/README.md

 (such as Camera, Scene, Geometry, Material, Overlay, etc.) entirely in Go, so that they can be easily used in any OpenGL/WebGL environments on native applications or webapps in a browser.

-*This project is under development, and backward-incompatible changes will be made.*
+*This project is under development, and backward-incompatible changes can be made.*

 ## How to Build & Run